benallfree/recast/readme.txt

 == Description ==

 Podcast networks are an emerging trend in podcasting.
-Independent podcast publishers form an alliance under one network name and agree to cross-promote each other.
+Independent podcast podcasters form an alliance under one network name and agree to cross-promote each other.

 Recast helps you build your podcast network empire by aggregating the feed information from the podcasts you define.